DennisdelRioCarbo/Credit_Risk_Analysis/README.md

 ## Summary
 - Most models have low *Balanced accuracy scores* which means they are not very good at predicting the classes except for **EasyEnsembleClassifier** .
-- Except for **EasyEnsembleClassifier** the rest of the models rank low for precision and recall for *high risk* meaning they are not detecting high risks and when they are not detecting it accurately.
+- Except for **EasyEnsembleClassifier** the rest of the models rank low for *precision* and *recall* for *high risk* meaning they are not detecting high risks and when they do they are not detecting it accurately.
-- Most models have high precision for low risk with low precision for low risk and low recall for both classes.
+- Most models have high *precision* for *low risk* with low *precision* for *low risk* and low *recall* for both classes.
+This all translates in failing to detect high risks.

 ## Recommendation
-**EasyEnsembleClassifier** model.
+The **EasyEnsembleClassifier** model is the only on that has high *balanced accuracy score*, with high recall for both high and low risk, high precision for low risk and and low precision for high risk.
+This is the most precise and maybe most dependable model of all but not without a trade off.
+It detects accurately which risks are high and which risks are low, but out of the high risks it predicts only 10% turn out to be true.